meetuparchive/git-linecat/README.md

 ## 🤔 about

-The only constant in software is change which begs the question.
-What kind of patterns of change occur in your software project.
+The only constant in software is change which begs the question: What kind of patterns of change occur in _your_ software project?

 Git is a database of change but does not provide an interface for analyizing that change.
-This is where `git-linecat` comes in.
+This is where `git-linecat` can help.

 ## 📦 install